 A recovered individual who desires to offer a message of help and hope to those struggling with an eating disorder.
 Jen is a former high school French teacher, and currently the busy stay-at-home mother of three children.
-She has been trained as a NEDA Navigator and has connected with dozens of struggling individuals who have reached out to her for help.
-Jen has given her testimony of recovery in many area churches and schools, and is teaching Transformed: An Eating and Body Image Bible Study which is a 12 week Bible study designed to empower and equip women to walk free from eating and body image issues.
+She has been trained as a NEDA Navigator and has connected with hundreds of struggling individuals who have reached out to her for help.
+Jen has given her testimony of recovery in many area churches and schools.
+She has authored Transformed: An Eating and Body Image Bible Study which is a 12 week Bible study designed to empower and equip women to walk free from eating and body image issues.

 Jennifer wears many hats in our community.
 She is a mother, a business professional, a volunteer, student, and an activist.
 In addition to pursuing a master’s degree in professional counseling at Central Michigan University, Jennifer has been volunteering at the Women’s Resource Center since 2014 and mentoring women as a Certified Intuitive Eating Counselor at her own business, Nourished Energy, since 2015.
 She is also in the process of becoming a Certified Trauma Professional and a Certified Body Trust Provider.
 Jennifer's professional mission includes focusing on eating disorder awareness, prevention, and education to include embracing the wisdom of the body and uncovering the depth of suffering that is often not addressed by single pronged approaches.
 Continuing to bring awareness to the role both mental health and weight stigma play in the development and perpetuation of eating disorders is key part of her mission as well.
 In addition to serving on the MiEDA board, Jennifer is co-leader of the local non-profit Moms of Grand Rapids and a member of the International Association of Trauma Professionals, the Binge Eating Disorder Association, and the Association for Size Diversity and Health.

 Lisa Lowery, MD, MPH, Ex-Officio, Emeritus